-The research team’s report, which profiled how well-known brands such as ASDA, Hewlett Packard, Nestle, and IKEA are taking action in light of the Modern Slavery Act, sets an example for other businesses to follow.
+The research team’s Corporate Leadership on Modern Slavery Summary Report 2016, which profiled how well-known brands such as ASDA, Hewlett Packard, Nestle, and IKEA are taking action in light of the Modern Slavery Act, sets an example for other businesses to follow.
 The findings were presented on October 31st, 2016 at a launch event at the House of Lords, chaired by Baroness Young.
 This event brought together companies, government officials, and policymakers, prompting useful debate on how government and business must work together to tackle this problem.

 Matt and the entire research team look back on the launch event with a great sense of achievement:

 “It felt like such a privilege to be in that room and raise visibility on this issue.
 With these sorts of projects you always hope to have a positive impact, and it was incredibility rewarding to see such far-reaching conversations happening because of the research we’ve done.”